Richmond Highway Express

 The Richmond Highway Express a.k.a.
-"REX", is a limited-stop bus route operated by the Washington Metropolitan Area Transit Authority between King Street–Old Town station of the Yellow and Blue lines of the Washington Metro and Fort Belvoir.
+"F1X", previously known as "REX" is a limited-stop bus route operated by the Washington Metropolitan Area Transit Authority between King Street–Old Town station of the Yellow and Blue lines of the Washington Metro and Fort Belvoir.
 This line runs through the Richmond Highway (U.S. Route 1) corridor in Fairfax County, Virginia.
 This line provides a cross-county service from the neighborhood of Old Town Alexandria in Alexandria, Virginia and the military base of Fort Belvoir in Fairfax County.

 Route

-REX runs from its northern end at King Street–Old Town station, south through Eisenhower Avenue station, Huntington station and Mount Vernon, Virginia before ending at Fort Belvoir Post Exchange and Commissary.
+F1X runs from its northern end at King Street–Old Town station, south through Eisenhower Avenue station, Huntington station and Mount Vernon, Virginia before ending at Fort Belvoir Post Exchange and Commissary.
 The service runs limited stops along Richmond Highway in Alexandria between Huntington Station and Fort Belvoir.
 Local stops are provided by Fairfax Connector routes 151, 161, 162, 171, and 308.
-The REX also provides service through Groveton, Virginia, and Hybla Valley, Virginia throughout the route.
+The F1X also provides service through Groveton, Virginia, and Hybla Valley, Virginia throughout the route.

 Stops

-REX bus stops are provided on the special blue-and-gold sign, instead of the traditional red Metrobus stop signs.
-The route does not join the Metrobus stop signs when it connects to other Metrobus routes.
+REX bus stops were provided on the special blue-and-gold sign, instead of the traditional red Metrobus stop signs until the roll out of the better bus network began on June 29, 2025.
+The F1X now the same bus stop signs as all the other Metrobuses.

 Service

-REX operates seven days a week with frequent service during peak hours.
-Off peak hours service runs every 30 minutes, and Sunday service runs every 60 minutes.
-During holidays, a Saturday Supplemental schedule is added to bring more service to the REX.
-All runs take place on board on any bus from Cinder Bed Division.
+F1X operates seven days a week with frequent service during peak hours.
+All runs took place on board on any bus from Cinder Bed division.
 However, it was previously operated by using the 2008 New Flyer DE40LFA diesel-electric hybrid buses (6301–6312), and were painted in a blue-and-gold REX paint scheme.
 The original REX bus fleet consisted of 12 now-retired 2000 Orion VI buses (2073–2084).
 The 2000 Orion VI buses were wrapped in the REX scheme, instead of being painted.
 The second REX fleet consisted of 12 now-retired 2006 Orion VII CNG buses (2674–2685).
 The Orion VII CNGs were the first set which is painted in the REX scheme, until they were all repainted between June and August 2014.
-The third REX fleet consisted of 12 2010 New Flyer DE40LFA diesel-electric hybrid buses (6550–6561) before being repainted back into the red local scheme.
+The third REX fleet consisted of 12 2010 New Flyer DE40LFA diesel-electric hybrid buses (6550–6561) before being repainted back into the red local scheme in 2018.
 The REX has previously operated out of Four Mile Run division (2004-2014) and Shepherd Parkway divisions (2014-2018).
-From December 26, 2021 onward, the REX route is now operated entirely with regular Metrobuses.
+From December 26, 2021 onward, the F1X route is operated entirely with regular Metrobuses.